 Related Activity – Grow your own dinosaur! is part of our post on Fun Dinosaur Activities.

 By Sandra Boynton

 Oh My Oh My Oh Dinosaurs is an opposites book featuring favorite dinosaurs in Boynton’s famous style.
 Boynton board books are great for preschoolers (and, okay I’ll admit it, I still enjoy reading them to the kids.)

 The characters are silly and the artwork perfect for grabbing the attention and imaginations of young readers.
 The easy reading rhyme scheme makes it memorable for kids, and encourages them to “read” along once they’ve heard the story a few times.

 A book about dinosaurs and construction vehicles?
 Our preschooler was in heaven.
 Dinosaurs driving construction vehicles?
 He was over the moon!

 By the title, you’d expect this would be a sort of paleontology or dig site kind of book.
 One look at the cover and you can tell you’re in for a completely different kind of expedition.
 And the dinosaurs are calling the shots!

 Dinosaur dig is a counting book that hits all the marks.
 Starting with one T-Rex in an excavator digging a hole, each page adds another dinosaur driving a construction vehicle.
-Each page adds a new action, complete with sound effect (Crash!
+Each page adds a new action, complete with sound effects (Crash!
 Klunk, Crunch, Scrape, Sploosh!)